NEONScience/NEON-Data-Skills/_posts/LIDAR/2015-06-30-Create-Lidar-CHM-R.md

     centroid_spdf = SpatialPointsDataFrame(centroids[,4:3],proj4string=chm@crs, centroids)

 ###Extract CMH data within 20 m radius of each plot centroid.

+Next, we will create a boundary region (called a buffer) representing the spatial extent of each plot (where trees were measured).
+We will then extract all CHM pixels that fall within the plot boundary to use to estimate tree height for that plot.

 There are a few ways to go about this task.
 If your plots are circular, then the extract tool will do the job!
 Our plots are circular so that is what we'll use.